History of St. Anthony Shrine

 1984St.
 Francis House was dedicated in 1984.The center began hiring a professional staff providing clothing, psychological services, and nursing care as well.
 St. Francis House created its own board of directors, but the friars and the Shrine have remained connected for many years with the work there.

-1990s: The shrine had a heightened emphasis on involving lay people in the ministries of the Shrine.
+1990s: The Shrine had a heightened emphasis on involving lay people in the ministries of the Shrine.
 This was not simply due to the declining number of friars: it flowed out of the Province’s new mission statement: “We are disciples of Christ who seek to bring the Gospel into the everyday experience of all people, through popular preaching, teaching, and pastoral leadership.
 We foster Christian discipleship by collaborating with those whom we serve and by sharing in solidarity with all people, especially the alienated, the immigrant, and the poor.

 The 21st Century